Published on August 21, 2023

-Kristina Russo is our Head of Virtual Art Department.
+Kristina Russo is our Senior Head of Assets Department.
 An Italian native, Kristina talks to us about her inspirations and some of her favourite Weta projects.

 Where in Italy are you from?